OJddJO/libMLV/README.md

 You'll also need to install `sdl1.2`, `sdl1.2-mixer`, `sdl1.2-ttf`, `sdl1.2-image`, `sdl1.2-gfx`, `glib` and `libxml2`.

-If you have any issues with the installation, please leave an issue or open a discussion.
+If you have any questions/issues with the installation, please leave an issue or open a discussion.